hand1ov1eternity/portfolio.site/README.md

-Nick Dogkas - Portfolio
+Nick Dogkas - Work portfolio

-This is my personal portfolio website, showcasing my projects, work experience, and contact information.
-The website is built using HTML, SCSS/CSS, and includes responsive design and simple animations.
+This is my personal portfolio website where I showcase my projects, work experience and contact information.
+The website was created using HTML, SCSS/CSS and includes responsive design and simple animations.

 Technologies

     HTML5
-    CSS3 / SCSS
+    CSS3/SCSS
     JavaScript (for accessibility tools)
     Normalize.css
-    Google Fonts
+    Google fonts
-    Responsive Design using Flexbox/Grid
+    Responsive design with flexbox/grid

 Features

-    Responsive Navigation Bar
+    Customizable navigation bar
-    A clean, simple navigation bar linking to Home, About, and Contact pages, with a centered logo.
+    A clean, simple navigation bar that links to the Home, About and Contact pages, with a centered logo.

-    Grid-Based Project Layout
+    Grid-based project layout
     A responsive grid that adjusts from 3 columns on desktop to a single column on smaller screens, with hover effects.

-    Footer with Social Media Links
+    Footer with links to social media
-    Links to GitHub, Twitter, LinkedIn, and Codepen, including clickable icons.
+    Links to GitHub, Twitter, LinkedIn and Codepen, including clickable icons.

-    Accessibility Tools
+    Accessibility tools
-    Integrated tota11y for testing and improving website accessibility.
+    Integrated tota11y for testing and improving the accessibility of websites.